SagaciousZed/SampleBukkitPlugin/README.md

     mvn package

 a jar will be generated in the target folder.
-For those unfaimilliar with Maven it is a build system, see http://maven.apache.org/ for more information.
+For those unfamiliar with Maven it is a build system, see http://maven.apache.org/ for more information.